edgeworx/docs/darcy-devkit/quickstart/systemreqs.md

 ## Power

-* 110V AC
+* 110V AC or 220V AC with a local plug adapter
-* what does darcy require for battery pack?
+* Darcy uses 18 Watts of power to operate
+*

 ## Connectivity

-* 802.11ac Wi-Fi that can run on 2.4 GHz or 5-GHz bands
+* 802.11ac WiFi that can run on 2.4 GHz or 5 GHz bands

   OR

-* Hardwired Ethernet \(suggested for real time video playback\)
+* Hardwired Ethernet

 ## Environment